Learn How to Start an Essay Effectively

 Different Ways To Start an Essay

 Now you know the essential elements to consider when starting to write your essay.
-Following are some of the different ways that you can consider to start your essay.
+Following are some of the different ways that you can consider starting your academic essay.

 How to Start an Essay With a Question?

-Starting an essay with a question is one of the most easiest and effective ways to get the attention from your readers.
+Starting an essay with an intriguing question is one of the easiest and most effective ways to get the attention of your readers.

 How to Start An Essay With a Quote?

 The internet has made it easy for us to access quotes from writers, historical figures, and scientists.
-Starting an essay with a quote will help you to have their attention immediately.
+Starting an essay with a quote will help in building the readers’ interest, and you can have their attention immediately.

 How to Start an Essay With a Fun/Interesting Fact?